Insurance for peer-to-peer vehicle rental

 Peer-to-peer vehicle rental companies connect vehicle owners with renters via an online platform.

-If you’d like to make your vehicle available for others to rent via a peer-to-peer vehicle rental online platform (such as Turo or Outdoorsy), how you are insured will depend on whether the peer-to-peer company has ICBC blanket insurance or not.
-Peer-to-peer rental companies are not required to have ICBC blanket insurance, so you should enquire with them directly to find out if they have it.
+If you’d like to make your vehicle available for others to rent via a peer-to-peer vehicle rental online platform, such as Turo, how you are insured will depend on whether the peer-to-peer company has ICBC blanket insurance or not.
+Peer-to-peer rental companies are not required to have ICBC blanket insurance, so you should enquire with the P2P company directly to find out if they have it.

 If the peer-to-peer company has ICBC’s Basic blanket insurance

-As of September 16, 2019, a new Basic blanket insurance product will be available to peer-to-peer companies.
+Basic blanket insurance products are available to peer-to-peer companies.
 If the company you will be registering with has this blanket insurance, you are covered while the vehicle is being rented.
 This Basic blanket insurance provides coverage for Accident Benefits and $200,000 third party liability.

 When to visit your broker

-If the peer-to-peer rental company has Basic blanket insurance, you do not need to visit your broker until your next renewal date after September 16, 2019.
+If the peer-to-peer rental company has Basic blanket insurance, you do not need to visit your broker until your next renewal date.
 At this time, you may be asked if you are renting your vehicle via a peer-to-peer platform so it can be declared on the policy.